plutomi/plutomi/DEPLOYING.md

 helm upgrade --install web-deploy . -f values/deployments/web.yaml -f values/deployments/_production.yaml
 ```

-Allow traffic in, this will make a request for a TLS certificate if you are using those settings at the ingress:
+Allow traffic in, this will make a request for a TLS certificate if you are using those settings at the ingress.
+It might take a few minutes:

 ```bash
 helm upgrade --install traefik-deploy . -f values/ingress.yaml -f values/deployments/_production.yaml